|

 Notes

 The Black Diaries: The diaries containing records of his homosexual life, became the subject of long-running controversy involving charges of forgery aimed at the British government and supposedly motived by the desire to turn public opinion against Casement.
 Bulmer Hobson refused to believe the allegations but Eamonn Duggan, an Irish Treaty plenipotentiary in 1921, was disgusted by his purported conduct.
 Their authenticity was disputed publicly by Dr. W. J. Maloney [1882-1952; b.
 Edinburgh; neurologist and holder of the Military Cross, 1919], as well as H. O. Mackay and others, chiefly Irish nationalists - while Denis Gwynn airbrushed the accusations in his biography, Roger Casement (1931).
 The supposed forgeries became the subject of ferocious ballads by Yeats supporting the theory advanced by Maloney (The Ghost of Roger Casement - though in private Yeats wrote, if Casement were a homosexual, what matter!
 Eamon de Valera refuses to take up the issue with British Govt. (his reputation is safe in the affections of the Irish people), 1939.
 The Black Diaries were publ. by Olympia Press (1959), partially from Peter Singleton-Gates typescript copy, and soon followed by a concession from the Home Secretary R. A. Butler that interested researchers might inspect them at the Public Records Office.
-In an article for Spectator Brian Inglis pointed an accusing finger at Sir Basil Thompson and Admiral Sir Reginald Hall, 1955 - a master-spy associated with the fake Lusitania medal and other propaganda forgeries, while Roger McHugh in Threshold (1960) also charged the British Government with British secret service with deliberate forgery and misrepresentation in an article based on the same charges in 1960.
-[Cont.]
+In an article for Spectator Brian Inglis pointed an accusing finger at Sir Basil Thompson and Admiral Sir Reginald Hall, 1955 - a master-spy associated with the fake Lusitania medal - showing passengers lining up on front of a Cunard Line ticket guichet manned by a skeleton and purportedly struck by the Germans to commemorate the sinking of that ship (see further under Hugh Lane, infra).
+Hall was responsible for other propaganda forgeries.
+In Threshold (1960), Roger McHugh charged the British Government and Secret Service with deliberate forgery and misrepresentation in an article based on the same charges in 1960 [Cont.]

-The Black Diaries - cont.: The diaries were finally by the British Govt. released for general public inspection in 28 March, 1994 and adjudged to be authentic by Roger Sawyer but considered forgeries by Angus Mitchell, editor of Casements Amazon Journal - the former view generally holding in conjunction with the belief that the offending passages were fantasies rather than true records on Casement’s part.
-The diaries held by the British Public Records Office, and released in 1964; subjected to forensic testing by Audrey Giles of the Giles Giles Document Laboratory, and deemed genuine, March 2002.
-Her findings were contested by others on stylistic and lexical grounds, but also on the grounds that no cross-references to their contents have been discovered in sundry Casement papers copiously gathered by the National Library of Ireland.
-The Diaries became the subject of an academic colloquium in February 1998 at Goldsmiths College, London, organised by W. J. McCormack, leading to the publication of Roger Casement in Death (2002) in which they are deemed to be genuine.
+The Black Diaries - cont.: The diaries were finally released for general public inspection by the British Govt. on 28 March, 1994 and adjudged to be authentic by Roger Sawyer but considered forgeries by Angus Mitchell, editor of Casements Amazon Journal - the former view generally holding in conjunction with the belief that the offending passages were fantasies rather than true records on Casements part.
+The diaries held by the British Public Records Office, and released in 1964; subjected to forensic testing by Audrey Giles of the Giles Document Laboratory, and deemed genuine, March 2002.
+However, her findings have been contested by others on stylistic and lexical grounds, and also on the grounds that no cross-references to their contents have been discovered in sundry Casement papers copiously gathered by the National Library of Ireland.
+The Diaries became the subject of an academic colloquium in February 1998 at Goldsmiths College, London, organised by W. J. McCormack, leading to the publication of Roger Casement in Death (2002) - in which they are deemed to be genuine.
 That finding is, however, contested by Kevin Mannerings & Marcel B. Matley in The Black Diaries Attributed to Sir Roger Casement, an online article which countercharges that the documents examined by the colloquium in Goldsmiths were not in fact the right ones, overlooking the contemporary evidence of entries in the so-called White Diaries kept by Casement during Oct.
 1910 when he was suffering from eye infection.
-The authors also refer to evident of obvious bleaching and interpolation in the Letts diary of 1911 [See Mannerings & Matley, op. cit. - online; accessed 18.04.2011.]
+The authors also refer to obvious evidence of bleaching and interpolation in the Letts diary of 1911 [See Mannerings & Matley, op. cit. - online; accessed 18.04.2011.]

-[ top ] Casement in Ulysses: Well, says J. J., if theyre any worse than those Belgians in the Congo Free State they must be bad.
+Casement in Ulysses: Well, says J. J., if theyre any worse than those Belgians in the Congo Free State they must be bad.
 Did you read that report by a man whats this his name is? - Casement, says the Citizen.
-Hes an Irishman. [...] - Yes, that’s the man, says J. J. Raping the women and girls and flogging the natives on the belly to squeeze all the red rubber they can out of them.
-(Bodley Head Edn., p.435.)
+Hes an Irishman. [...] - Yes, thats the man, says J. J. Raping the women and girls and flogging the natives on the belly to squeeze all the red rubber they can out of them.
+(Bodley Head Edn., 1960, p.435.)

 [ top ]